BikashxSingh/BikashxSingh/README.md

 <ul>
 <li> 🌱 I have completed my bachelor's degree in Computer Engineering </li>
 <li> 👀 I’m interested in Software Development </li>
-<li> 🌱 I have knowledge and experience in Web development using PHP, Laravel, Html, Css, Javascript,jQuery as well as some latest technologies </li>
+<li> 🌱 I have knowledge and experience in Web development using PHP, Laravel, Html, Css, Javascript, jQuery as well as some latest technologies </li>
 <li> 💞️ I’m looking for new experiences </li>
 <li> 📫 You can reach me at bs700288@gmail.com or bikashxsingh@gmail.com </li>
 </ul>